bhqmuhammad/bhqmuhammad/README.md

 ## ðŸ¤– What is Vibe Coding?

-> *"Give in to the vibes and focus on the outcome, let AI handle the implementation"* - Inspired by Andrej Karpathy

 **Vibe coding** is a paradigm shift in software development that leverages AI tools and large language models (LLMs) to:

 ```javascript